SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/set-up.md

 Since we’re not in Office Store, we have to do this manually:

-1. In "SharePoint admin center" - click "apps" from the menu
+1. In "SharePoint admin center" - click "apps" from the menu.

-2. Open "Customer apps" from the "Active sites" page (click URL) or go via "Advanced" and choose "Apps" -> "Apps catalog"
+2. Open "Customer apps" from the "Active sites" page (click URL) or go via "Advanced" and choose "Apps" -> "Apps catalog".

     ![imagedtyeq.png -screenshot][img25]